Emergency Funds-Not Just For Adults!

 - The huge data plan overage charge

 - The misplaced spending money for an afternoon at the mall

 So yes, kids have emergencies.
-Helping them set up a fund to pay for some of these will teach them to be prepared.
+Helping them set up a fund to pay for some of these mini-crises instead of bailing them out each time will teach them to be prepared.

 Here’s how to do it: